 - 2. Students construct hypotheses about the phenomenon.
-(5-10 min.) - Show the video again to the entire class with the sound off, or ask students to choose from other short videos, such as those listed above.
-You also might show the "Sponge Animation: Wild Ride Through a Sponge" video: shapeoflife.org/video/sponge-animation-wild-ride-through-sponge. - Ask the students to work in the same or different small breakout groups of 2 4 to construct a hypothesis about what is happening.
-They should also make clear arguments from evidence to support their hypothesis and record their ideas in science notebooks and/or using Jamboard or another tool.
-Clarify the meaning of the word hypothesis, if necessary, - End breakout rooms after 2 warnings are sent.
-Ask each group to present its hypothesis and arguments/evidence to support it to the rest of the class. - Each theory can be recorded via the Poll feature, the Chat feature, Jamboard, or using another tool. - Ask the class to vote on the most likely hypothesis.
+(5 10 min.) - Show the video again to the entire class with the sound off, or ask students to choose from other short videos, such as those listed above. - Ask the students to work in groups of 2 3 to construct a hypothesis about what is happening and to make clear arguments/evidence to support their hypothesis.
+Clarify the meaning of the word hypothesis, if necessary, - Ask each group to present its hypothesis and arguments/evidence to support it to the rest of the class - You or a student volunteer should write each theory on the board or via a data projector for all to see - Ask the class to vote on the most likely hypothesis.